gl1tterbomb/gl1tterbomb/README.md

 I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!

-bee and puppycat

-care bears

-I like creating OCS mostly with transformers and superheroes.
+ OCS is cool, they are one of my favorite parts to create.
+I also make transformer oc and dc.

-Booster gold(Im his number #116 fan trust)
+My fav character is Hal Jordan and Booster Gold (Im his number #116 fan trust)
 _______________________________________
 ____________________________________